scikit-build/scikit-build/docs/usage.rst

   `('C', 'CXX',)`.
 This option ensures that a generator is chosen that supports all languages for the project.

+- ``cmake_minimum_required_version``: String identifying the minimum version of CMake required to configure the project.

 Command line options
 --------------------